DROP OFF/PICK UP PROCESS

 - Lunch and Lunch Recess:

-STUDENT MORNING DROP-OFF TIME: 7:45 AM and not before!
+STUDENT MORNING DROP-OFF TIME: MIDDLE SCHOOL 7:35 AM and not before!

-Students should not be dropped off before 7:45 am, as supervision is not provided prior to that time.
-Parents, please follow marked directional indicators in the school parking lots, which will guide you to the designated drop-off zones.
+Middle school students (along their younger siblings) should not be dropped off before 7:35 am, as supervision is not provided prior to that time.
+Parents, please drop off all middle school students and younger siblings in the Xfinity Lot.
+We will have staff inside the building to ensure the younger siblings make it to their classrooms.
 Student MUST exit the vehicle from the passenger side.
 Parents, please DO NOT exit your vehicle.
 Please make sure your children know how to take their seatbelts off on their own.
-Students may enter the building at 7:45 am and need to be in their seats by 8 am to avoid being tardy.
-The first bell will ring at 7:55.
+Students may enter the building at 7:35 am and need to be in their seats by 7:50 am to avoid being tardy.
+The first bell will ring at 7:45 am.
 Late arrival interrupts the learning environment.
 Consistent late arrivals may lead to a conference with Administration.

 - Kindergarten and 1st grade: West Lower Lot (School front door zone)